cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Fix bug: when adding a subtask, console says "renderTask is not defined"
-- Mark a task "is_more" if it contains a note or subtasks
 - Create multiple lists
 - Have user profiles
 - Allow/restrict list access, e.g.: shared, private